jhardenberg/RainFARM.jl/README.md

 Pkg.clone("https://github.com/jhardenberg/RainFARM.jl")
 ```
 (the `using Pkg`step is only needed for Julia versions >= 0.7)

-With from the julia REPL calling `using RainFARM`
+Test from the julia REPL calling `using RainFARM`

 In the `tools` subdirectory (under .julia in your home) you will find the command line tools.
 Link or copy these to somewhere in you path in order to use them.